K1zum1/AstroWind/README.md

 This program simulates aspects of stellar accretion disk winds.
 Key computations involve detailed analyses of mass-loss rates, wind velocities (both azimuthal and poloidal components), and the cylindrical radius on a 3D Cartesian grid.

+## Acknowledgements

+This project was completed by myself for the SETI Spring 2024 internship, under the supervision of Dr. Uma Gorti.
+I would like to express my deepest appreciation to Dr. Gorti for her guidance and support throughout the course of this project.

+From June to August 2024, this project was continued by Sophie Clark from University of Florida who continued to fine tune the model to enhance the accuracy of images.

+As of September 2024, this project is not being worked on by anyone, but it is the first step in a two year research project being conducted by Dr. Gorti.
+Please reach out to her for further questions.

 ## Prerequisites